-A fall too hard, and you might just end up with a fracture.
-Here’s a low-down on those painful fractures.
+A fall too hard, and you might end up with a fracture.
+Here is a low-down on those painful fractures.

-Bones are rigid, but they do break when force is applied; so just as a plastic ruler breaks after being bent too far.
-When there is high impact- the bone can break too.
+Bones are rigid, but they break when force is applied to them.
+Just as a plastic ruler breaks after being bent too far, when there is high impact- the bone can break too.

-A fracture is a complete or a partial breakage of the bone on account of stress or high impact forces.
+A fracture is a complete or partial breakage of the bone due to stress or high impact forces.
 People suffering from certain medical conditions like osteoporosis and bone cancer are more prone to bone fractures.

 All fractures can be broadly classified into simple and compound fractures.

 A simple fracture is one where the skin remains intact.
 A compound fracture, on the other hand, also involves open wounds.
 Since open injuries are prone to infection, compound fractures are more severe and are susceptible to infection.

 - Compression fracture.
 These are also known as VCFs or vertebral compression fractures.
 These happen when a part of your vertebra (bony block) in your spinal cord collapses.
 VCFs commonly occur in the middle region of your spine (thoracic spine).
 These fractures can lead to bone deformity, intense pain, and height loss.